Skip to content

 Pro Tips

-• Review your policy 2–3 months before the wedding to confirm coverage amounts still match your total spend — you may need to increase coverage as you add vendors.
+• Review your policy six months before the wedding to ensure your coverage limits still match your total spend, as budgets often increase during planning.

 Frequently Asked Questions